readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 The other major problem is trying to find ways to bundle content together, so that advertisers can buy a large amount of it.
-If we can only offer $500 a month of a very specific audience, that doesn't scale very effectively.
+If we can only offer $100 a month of a very specific audience, that doesn't scale very effectively.
 **We need a way to easily bundle content into high-level topics.**

-### Our original approach: bottom up using naive tags
+### Our original approach: using naive tags

-Our first approach to solving this problem was bottom up.
+Our first approach to solving this problem was based on tagging.
 Many publishers manually added tags to their content, and we allowed them to pass these to us in our ad client.
 Our ad client also gave content keywords based on related words appearing multiple times on the page.